kroesche/borg-scripts/README.md

 There is a script `./borg-logs` to help with examining and managing the log file.

+## Verify Backups

+Besides using `borg --check` which you should do on occassion, there is a script, `./borg-verify` to help with verifying the integrity of a backup.

 ## Help

 Run the script with `-h` to get some help.